abdelino17/coworking-space/README.md

 ### 1. Running CodeBuild

-To use CodeBuild, the easiest way is to add a `buildspec` file to your repo.
+To use CodeBuild, the easiest way is to add a `buildspec.yaml` file to your repo.

 Replace the `AWS_ACCOUNT_ID` with yours.